microbiomedata/nmdc-orcid-creditor/README.md

 NMDC ORCID Creditor is a web app NMDC team members can use to offer credits to people that contribute to the project;
 and which those people can use to claim those credits—applying them to their ORCID profiles.

-> [!IMPORTANT]
-> NMDC ORCID Creditor does not yet allow a person to claim a credit in a way that updates
-> their ORCID profile.
-That functionality is still under development.

 ## Development

 ### Quick start